qunhualilab/retrofit/README.md

 # RETROFIT: Reference-free deconvolution of cell-type mixtures in spatial transcriptomics

-Welcome to RETROFIT, an R package for reference-free learning of cell-type composition and cell-type-specific gene expression in spatial transcriptomics (ST).
+Welcome to RETROFIT, [a *Bioconductor* package](https://doi.org/doi:10.18129/B9.bioc.retrofit) for reference-free learning of cell-type composition and cell-type-specific gene expression in spatial transcriptomics (ST).

 If you find this R package or any part of this repository useful for your work, please kindly cite the following research article: